 For more information on the NCSC written and oral exams contact the Alaska Court System Interpreter Services Coordinator Stefanie Burich.

-You may be ready to take the NCSC’s written exam if you successfully complete the online orientation program and classes offered to prepare an interpreter for the written exam.
+You may be ready to take the NCSC’s written exam if you successfully complete the online orientation program, an OPI, and classes offered to prepare an interpreter for the written exam.

 When you successfully pass the written exam, you may take the NCSC’s oral exam.

-Read the resources articles on the written and oral exams:
+Read the resources on the written and oral exams:

 For more information about written and oral examination dates please contact Interpreter Services Coordinator Stefanie Burich.